Greensystemsgo/Example-Enterprise-Technology-Governance-Framework/content/teams/active_directory_overview.md

 - Automate repetitive provisioning steps and integrate approvals with the request system where feasible.
 - Track service-level targets for account provisioning, domain join turnarounds, logging coverage, and report to the CAB.
 - Host quarterly knowledge sessions with stakeholder teams to explain standards, changes, audit results, logging mandates, and lifecycle review findings.
+- Maintain data classification matrix, accessibility/privacy checklist, and minimum logging profile for identity operations.
+- Feed metrics to the CAB and participate in annual framework refresh and artifact maintenance.
 - Tie continuous improvement activities to CAB feedback, annual framework refresh, and metrics reporting to the Governance Council/CAB.